Eda Erdem: Out of courts

 Eda Erdem's presence on the court, combined with her exceptional skills and experience, has solidified her status as a role model for aspiring athletes.
 She is also known for her participation in social projects other than volleyball.
 One of these is a project to encourage girls to do sports.

 As of March 30, 2022, she was elected as the Chairman of the Athlete Commission of the Turkish National Olympic Committee.

 On 8 March 2024, Fenerbahçe SK unveiled a ceremony of Eda Erdem's "The Idol of Young Girls and All Successful Women Monument" in front of Şükrü Saraçoğlu Stadium on the International Women's Day.

 The statue is located next to other statues: Mustafa Kemal Atatürk who is founder of the Republic of Türkiye, Lefter Küçükandonyadis and Alex who are legendary football players of the club's football team, Can Bartu who is legendary football and basketball player of the club.

-On 26 March 2024, She was nominated for the USA's International Women of Courage award, citing her achievements and work on women's empowerment as an example.
+On 26 March 2024, She was nominated for the United States' International Women of Courage award, citing her achievements and work on women's empowerment as an example.

 She also became the on-screen face of the "Empowering Girls Through Sport Project in Turkey" by Turkish National Olympic Committee.

 In October 2025, UN Women announced Eda Erdem Dündar as Turkey's Goodwill Ambassador.